 Outerknown's Ethical sourcing

-90% of the fabrics sourced for their products are either organic, recycled, or regenerated.
-Through Fair Trade USA, they also invest in the livelihoods of over the 5000 workers who help to bring their products to market.
+90% of the fabrics sourced for their products are organic, recycled, or regenerated.
+Through Fair Trade USA, they also invest in the livelihoods of over 5000 workers who help to bring their products to market.

-They also offer a look into their manufacturing community and are accredited by the Fair Labor Association (FLA) which holds brands to the highest international labor standards.
+They also offer a look into their manufacturing community and are accredited by the Fair Labor Association (FLA), which holds brands to the highest international labor standards.

-Outerknown's Corporate responsibility
+Outerknown's Corporate Responsibility

 Having gone offline to figure out just how to do their part in improving the notoriously dirty denim industry, Triarchy now offers a great selection of sustainable jeans for women.

 Triarchy’s fabrics & materials